raganwald/raganwald.github.com/_posts/2014-03-31-class-hierarchies-dont-do-that.md

 tags: spessore
 ---

-*In theory* JavaScript does not have classes. *In practice*, the following snippet of code is widely considered to be an example of a "class" in JavaScript:
+*In theory*, JavaScript does not have classes. *In practice*, the following snippet of code is widely considered to be an example of a "class" in JavaScript:

     function Account () {
       this._currentBalance = 0;